openbmc/openbmc/poky/documentation/test-manual/reproducible-builds.rst

 have been modified should change at the binary level.
 This would lead to much easier and clearer bounds on where validation is needed.

-This also gives an additional benefit to the project builds themselves, our hash equivalence for :ref:`Shared State <overview-manual/concepts:Shared State>` object reuse works much more effectively when the binary output remains the same.
+This also gives an additional benefit to the project builds themselves, our :ref:`overview-manual/concepts:Hash Equivalence` for :ref:`overview-manual/concepts:Shared State` object reuse works much more effectively when the binary output remains the same.

 .. note::